Case Study — Design Engineering

 High-net-worth travelers don’t buy a seat.
 They buy certainty.

-For clients spending 0,000+ on a single flight, the experience should match.
-It doesn’t.
-Existing platforms feel transactional — built for efficiency, not for the feeling.
+For clients spending $50k+ on a single flight, the experience should match.
+Existing platforms feel transactional and built for efficiency, not for the feeling.
 No one was delivering that digitally.
 Zenith Air is my attempt to close that gap.

-“I’d never written a React component before this project.
-That felt like a reason to start, not a reason to wait.”
+“I’d never written a React component before this project!”

 Three decisions that shaped everything.